Skip to main content

 Non-Economic Damages: The Human Cost

-While we focus on injuries, this principle applies everywhere.
-Knowing how to value things like water damage repair costs teaches the same lesson: document everything, know the real value, and never let them set the terms.
+The lesson is always the same: document everything, know the real value, and never let them set the terms.

 A decision tree flowchart for calculating claim value, considering economic and non-economic damages.